ianhussey/blogdown-site/content/posts/2025-07-22-loss-of-confidence/index.md

 **Details**

 This work was conducted very early in my PhD using a small grant we obtained for between-research-group collaborations.
-It is Lego Science: I had a behavioral task 'block' (the IRAP) and they had a neuro 'block' (EEG), neither of us deeply understood the other's, but we clicked the blocks together to build a publishable unit.
+It is Lego Science: I had a behavioral task 'block' (derived relational responding via Matching to Sample task) and they had a neuro 'block' (EEG), neither of us deeply understood the other's, but we clicked the blocks together to build a publishable unit.
 It's not so much that I have lost confidence in it, rather I'm not sure I ever really had it.
 Not for any deep concern, just a general sense of bewilderment.

 <br>